 Bolder children approach new experiences with curiosity and openness but may jump in too quickly or react impulsively.
 Kids who are more hesitant prefer to hang back and watch for a while before engaging with a new person or activity, which may cause them to miss out on new experiences.
 A more cautious nature, though, does lower the risk of engaging in dangerous behaviors.

-Adaptability: adjustment to new situations; length of time needed to accept changes in plan or routine.
-(This trait is different from Approach/Withdrawal in that it describes adjustment after the initial reaction to change.)
+How your child adjusts to new situations; length of time needed to accept changes in plan or routine.
+(This trait is different from approach/withdrawal in that it describes adjustment after the initial reaction to change.)

 Adaptable children usually have an easier time; they tend to go with the flow.
 In school, this allows for ready adjustment to change but can also make the easy-going child more willing to adopt undesirable values or behaviors of peers.
 More rigid children, those slower to adapt, may be less susceptible to negative influences.
 However, they may find new situations stressful and difficult — a potential problem in school, where change is frequent and the number of transitions increase through the grades.